Ophthalmology

 Fellows play a significant role in the oversight and education of residents and medical students who rotate through our service.
 This includes helping to manage cases and providing education on the cases seen.

-They also are expected to read relevant literature, and to present 1-2 cases per week to the faculty at the Neuro-Ophthalmology conference to allow an open discussion about the management of difficult cases.
+They also are expected to read relevant literature, and to share presenting 1-2 cases at each Management Conference (2-3 times per month) to allow an open discussion about the management of difficult cases.

 Research